JohnLavender474/CSCI-2720/Project2/README.md

 P.S.
 BEWARE of entering the blank game board "*********"!
 You'll be sitting, waiting a long while for all the nodes to load, lol!
+Also, string input reading is NOT robust.
+Failure to enter an output EXACTLY as it is displayed in the "valid inputs" message will result in the input being misread and mostly likely an error message.